RetroAchievements/docs/docs/general/teams/devquest-team.md

 #### Supplemental Guidance: Things that may not stack
 - Tickets resolved as part of DQ2 cannot be used for DQ1: Ticket Massacre.
 Resolving tickets is required to be done as part of the DQ2 repair.
-- DQ3: Singles in your area should not stack with DQ2: Retro Renovator or DQ22: This Belonged in a Museam! because both of those quests should correct one-condition achievements as part of their work.
+- DQ3: Singles in your area should not stack with DQ2: Retro Renovator or DQ22: This Belonged in a Museum! because both of those quests should correct one-condition achievements as part of their work.
-- DQ14: Laudable leaderboards should not stack with DQ22: This Belonged in a Museam because improving an old set by adding leaderboards fits with the dust-off theme.
+- DQ14: Laudable leaderboards should not stack with DQ22: This Belonged in a Museum! because improving an old set by adding leaderboards fits with the dust-off theme.

 ### DevQuest 001: Ticket Massacre